aau-claaudia/hpc/docs/ai-cloud/getting-started/run-jobs.md

     sbatch --gres=gpu:1 --wrap="singularity exec --nv /home/container/pytorch/pytorch_25.04.sif python3 -c 'import torch; print(torch.cuda.is_available())'"
     ```

+!!! tip "Bonus tip: Monitor the output file on a continuous basis"

+    We can use the tail command to print the bottom lines of a file, use the `-n 10` to print the last 10 lines, and `-f` (follow) to continuously print new lines, as they are written.
+This can also be done on two files at once.

+    This allows us to launch an unattended `sabtch` job, and benefit from printing the command output like `srun` does.

+    ```
+    tail -n 10 -f output.out
+    ```

 ## Which one to use: srun vs sbatch